keboola/developers-docs/extend/generic-extractor/configuration/api/index.md

 }
 {% endhighlight %}

-Then the header values must be provided in the `config` configuration section:
+then the header values must be provided in the `config` configuration section:
 {% highlight json %}
 "http": {
     "headers": {